abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 # Background

 # Glossary

 DKIM - DomainKeys Identified Mail
 MBP - Mailbox Provider

-# Destination Discovery
+# Destination Discovery via DNS Record

-In order to discover where the reports will be delivered, the report generator will perform a DNS lookup against the domain used with the valid DKIM signatures.
+In order to discover where the reports will be delivered, the report generator will perform a DNS lookup against the domain used with the valid DKIM [@!RFC6376] signatures.
 The lookup will also leverage the selector.
 An example signature might be: